TOMMY COOPER

 The Tommy Cooper Show: Floral Halls Theatre, Scarborough, 1975

 There are many classic Tommy Cooper stories, some may be true, some may not but they have gone down in history because of the hope that they are true.
-Stories such as when he was driven by his driver and he got to his destination, Tommy used to get out of the car and tell the driver to have a drink on him whilst placing something in the driver’s top pocket.
+Stories such as when he was driven by his driver and he got to his destination, Tommy used to out of the car and tell the driver to have a drink on him whilst placing something in the driver’s top pocket.
 After Tommy had long gone the driver felt inside his pocket expecting a large tip for his services and pulled out a tea bag!
 Or when Tommy had appeared at one of his many Royal Variety Performances and traditionally he was about to meet the Queen in the line-up after the show he was warned by a fellow performer not to say anything to the Queen upon meeting her.
 Tommy allegedly ignored this advice and asked the Queen if she was a football fan.
 The Queen had said that she was not and so Tommy had asked if he could have her tickets for the Cup Final!
 I always like to think that the reason why the magical comedy giant worked was because he didn’t believe he was funny and that’s why he was funny.
 He didn’t have to do anything and the audience were laughing out loud.
 The classic look of the bewilderment when magic tricks went wrong, the large, ungainly body with flat feet, the fez, the classic laugh and the ‘Jus’ Like That!’ catchphrase.
-Of course to add to the genius, he had to know exactly what he was doing in order for the tricks to go wrong.
-He was a member of The Magic Circle and the act was honed to perfection.
+But of course to add to the genius, he had to know exactly what he was doing in order for the tricks to go wrong.
+He was a member of the Magic Circle and the act was honed to perfection.

-One thought on “TOMMY COOPER
+1 thought on “TOMMY COOPER”

 Leave a Reply